Postrantor/navigation.ros.org/concepts/convert/output.md

 **Fig. 7.18:** Execution of a KUKA Youbot experiment illustrating safety.

-**Experiment 7.3 (Fault Tolerance)** _In this experiment the robot is asked to per- form the same task as in Experiment [7.1](#_bookmark250) with the main difference that the robot is equipped with an auxiliary arm and a fault can occur to either arm, causing the arm to stop functioning properly.
-The robot starts the execution as in the previous experiments (see Figure [7.19a).](#_bookmark257) However while the robot is approaching the goal area, the primary arm breaks, making the green cube fall on the ground (see Fig- ure [7.19b).](#_bookmark257) The robot now tries to re-grasp the object with the primary arm, but this action fails since the grippers are no longer attached to the primary arm, hence the robot tries to grasp the robot with the auxiliary arm.
+**Experiment 7.3 (Fault Tolerance)** _In this experiment the robot is asked to perform the same task as in Experiment [7.1](#_bookmark250) with the main difference that the robot is equipped with an auxiliary arm and a fault can occur to either arm, causing the arm to stop functioning properly.
+The robot starts the execution as in the previous experiments (see Figure [7.19a).](#_bookmark257) However while the robot is approaching the goal area, the primary arm breaks, making the green cube fall on the ground (see Figure [7.19b).](#_bookmark257) The robot now tries to re-grasp the object with the primary arm, but this action fails since the grippers are no longer attached to the primary arm, hence the robot tries to grasp the robot with the auxiliary arm.
 However the auxiliary arm is too far from the object, and thus the robot has to move in a different position (see Figure [7.20a)](#_bookmark258) such that the object can be grasped (see Figure [7.20b)](#_bookmark258) and the execution can continue._

 ![](./media/image161.png){width="4.31971675415573in" height="1.8564577865266843in"}